ioggstream/papers/oas-semantic-context/OAS-semantic-context.md

 ### Non-Goals:

--   define a way to convert automatically RDF to JSON-schema/OAS.
+-   define a way to convert automatically RDF to JSON Schema/OAS.
 We just want to describe in a single document both the semantic and syntax of a JSON object.
 You can either edit that information by hand or generate it automatically using your favorite tools.